-Anterior Lumbar Interbody Fusion (ALIF): An ALIF is performed through the front of the spine, or around the abdominal cavity.
+Anterior lumbar interbody fusion (ALIF): An ALIF is performed through the front of the spine, or around the abdominal cavity.
 A complete discectomy (removal of the disc) is performed.
-Then, cages filled with bone graft, or interbody spacers surrounded with bone graft, are implanted into the empty disc space.
+Then, interbody devices surrounded with bone graft, are implanted into the empty disc space.
 The devices and bone graft provide spinal stability.
 An anterior lumbar plate may be fixed at L5-S1 for added stability.

-Transforaminal Lumbar Interbody Fusion (TLIF): A TLIF is performed through the painful side of the body in which the patient has pain.
+Transforaminal lumbar interbody fusion (TLIF): A TLIF is performed through the side of the body in which the patient has pain.
 A facetectomy allows access to a disc space from beneath the pedicle.
-Facetectomy and discectomy decompress the affected nerve and a single cage or interbody space and bone graft fuses the spine.
+Facetectomy and discectomy decompress the affected nerve, and an interbody device and bone graft fuses the spine.
 Pedicle screws with rods or plates provide supplemental stabilization.

-Extreme Lateral Lumbar Interbody Fusion (XLIF): XLIF is a minimal access procedure performed through the side of the body.
-After discectomy, a special cage is inserted into the interbody space to provide spinal stabilization.
+Extreme lateral lumbar interbody fusion (XLIF): XLIF is a minimally invasive procedure performed through the side of the body.
+After discectomy, an interbody device is inserted into the empty disc space to provide spinal stabilization.
 Pedicle screws may be used for added stabilization.

-Some surgeons implant lumbar artificial discs.
-Careful patient selection is important because an artificial disc is not always an appropriate alternative to low back fusion in every case.
+Lumbar artificial discs: Some surgeons implant lumbar artificial discs.
+Careful patient selection is important because an artificial disc is not always an appropriate alternative to low back fusion.
 An artificial disc allows motion to continue, whereas spinal fusion stops motion.

-Patients can be encouraged that lumbar spine procedures are some of the most successful operations spine surgeons perform today.
-However, spine surgery to treat lumbar degeneration is performed only if all nonsurgical treatments fail.
-Patients who are well selected and have the appropriate surgical procedure generally recover rapidly and quickly return to activities of daily living.
+Lumbar spine procedures are some of the most successful operations spine surgeons perform today.
+However, spine surgery to treat lumbar degeneration is performed only if all non-surgical treatments fail.
+Patients who are well selected and have the appropriate surgical procedure generally recover rapidly and return to the activities they enjoy.